FastComments/fastcomments-docs/src/content/guides/moderation/items/spam-detection.md

 The ChatGPT 4 option is selectable in the Comment Moderation Settings page if you are on Flex billing, since it bills based on tokens used.

+### Trust Factor

+FastComments adjusts the spam filter for a user based on how much they are trusted for the given site.

+For example, if administrators have pinned lots of their comments, then probably they are a very trustworthy user.
+Or, if they have been a member of the site for a long time and have a lot of comments, then their trust factor may be high as well.

 ### SSO

 Comments posted by SSO users can be considered spam, and will be checked as such.
 The exception is if the SSO user